 In Ireland, the additional measures under consideration were developed as a part of the Programme of Measures studies carried out by several of the RBD projects over the last year.
+In Northern Ireland, the range of possible additional measures was identified by a series of technical studies.
 In addition, the range of additional measures available for implementation in the Plan has been informed by the early stages of the SEA process as well as the Screening stage of the Article 6 Assessment carried out under the EU Habitats Directive (92/43/EEC).